In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Introduction

-In the current paper, we focus on the in-silico control of cell populations in the moments equation framework for which we summarize and extend some of our previously obtained theoretical results.
+In the current paper, we focus on the in-silico control of cell populations in the moments equation framework, for which we summarize and extend some of our previously obtained theoretical results.
 The paper is divided in three parts.
 The first part is devoted to the control of the mean protein copy number in a simple gene expression network across a cell population using a Proportional-Integral (PI) control strategy.
 The considered control input is the transcription rate of the mRNA and the measured output is the mean of the protein copy number across the cell population.
 Note that this measure is perfectly plausible as it can be computed from the fluorescence (or the protein copy number) distribution across the cell population.
 As the output of a PI controller can be negative, which would not correspond to any meaningful control input here, we resolve this problem by placing an ON/OFF nonlinearity \cite{Goncalves:00,Goncalves:07} between the controller and the system.
-The local exponential stability can be easily proven using a standard eigenvalue analysis whereas the global asymptotic stability is proved in the context of absolute stability using Popov' criterion; see e.g. \cite{Popov:61,Briat:12c,Guiver:15}.
+Another solution to this problem is the use of an antithetic integral controller or positively regularized integral controllers; see e.g. \cite{Briat:15e,Briat:19:Positive}.
+The local exponential stability can be easily proven using a standard eigenvalue analysis, whereas the global asymptotic stability is proved in the context of absolute stability using Popov' criterion; see e.g. \cite{Popov:61,Briat:12c,Guiver:15}.
 Additional results on the disturbance rejection, the robustness with delays and the generalization to arbitrary moment equations are also given.